Hope Awards Logo

 AWARDS

-The HOPE Awards will be presented once a year, in conjunction with the annual Canadian Association of Pharmacy in Oncology (CAPhO) conference.
+The HOPE Awards are presented once a year, in conjunction with the annual Canadian Association of Pharmacy in Oncology (CAPhO) conference.
+The 2025 CAPhO conference will occur in combination with the International Society of Oncology Pharmacy Practitioners (ISOPP) symposium (ISOPP CAPhO 2025).

 SUBMISSION PROCESS